2015 Brasil Open

-The 2015 Brasil Open was a tennis tournament played on indoor clay courts.
+The 2015 Brasil Open was a men's tennis tournament played on indoor clay courts.
 It was the 15th edition of the event known as the Brasil Open, and part of the ATP World Tour 250 series of the 2015 ATP World Tour.
 It took place from February 9 through February 15, 2015, in São Paulo, Brazil.
+Fifth-seeded Pablo Cuevas won the singles title.